 Stage 5.
 With asynchronous programming, the engineers boosted performance and enhanced responsiveness of the app.
 A 64-bit architecture helped to aggregate up to 16 PB of data from devices without hitting memory limits.

 Stage 6.
 Finally, the experts built a continuous integration/delivery pipeline based on Azure DevOps to streamline operations and facilitate feature delivery.

 Partnering with Altoros, the customer delivered a system that manages the life cycle of LIDAR devices performance testing.
 By building the proof of concept in just 2 months, the manufacturer validated the idea to have a proprietary alternative over a vendor’s solution, preventing possible lock-in.

 Thanks to a modular architecture, the company enjoys high availability, ease of maintenance, and integrability of the solution into an existing ecosystem.
-The producer was able to expand the number of testing scenarios by 3x (from 30 to 90).
+The producer is able to expand the number of testing scenarios on demand (in addition to existing 30).
 With the error detection mechanism in place, the manufacturer can further improve its LIDAR technology, making it even safer to use in autonomous vehicles.